 Installing a Dishwasher Air Gap

+Place the air gap next to the faucet.
 Many sinks have a predrilled hole in the sink deck precisely for this purpose.
-These are fitted with a flat, disc-like cover if there is not already an air gap in place.
+These are fitted with a flat, disclike cover if there is not already an air gap in place.
 If you have a hole like this already, you just need to remove the disc or existing air gap to install a new air gap.
 If you don't have a hole already, you'll have to use an electric drill and hole saw to cut a 1 3/8-inch hole.

 Troubleshooting Common Air Gap Problems

-If you only recently installed either a dishwasher or garbage disposal, American Home Shield says it's possible that the person who did the installation forgot to remove the metal or plastic knockout plug in the garbage disposal.
-To fix this, simply remove the hose between the garbage disposal and air gap and then remove the plug with a hammer and screwdriver.
-Reconnect the hose, unplug the disposal (or shut off the breaker in your home's breaker box) and use your hand to remove the knockout plug from inside the garbage disposal.
+- Leaky garbage disposal connection.
+If you only recently installed either a dishwasher or garbage disposal, it's possible that the installer forgot to remove the metal or plastic knockout plug in the garbage disposal.
+To fix this, simply remove the hose between the garbage disposal and air gap and then remove the plug with a screwdriver.

-Not all homes with dishwashers have air gaps.
-Some plumbing codes only require something known as a high loop, which is simply a high loop fitted under the sink with a bracket.
-Just like in an air gap, gravity causes the water to flow into the garbage disposal.
-Fresh Water Systems says that the peak of high loops must be installed at least 32 inches above the kitchen floor in order to create enough of a slope to prevent dirty water from re-entering your dishwasher.
+The peak of high loops must be installed at least 32 inches above the kitchen floor in order to create enough of a slope to prevent dirty water from reentering your dishwasher.
 In theory, this should be high enough that if the drain pipe backs up, it should flow into the garbage disposal and/or the sink drain.

 However, if pressure drastically drops on the dishwasher side of the line, this can cause a suction effect, and dirty water can get sucked back into the dishwasher.
-Air gaps are still preferable for this reason, as they are the only way to guarantee that when the drain line becomes plugged, the contaminated water will flow into the sink rather than back into the dishwasher drainage line.
+For this reason, air gaps are preferable, as they are the only way to guarantee that when the drain line becomes plugged, the contaminated water will flow into the sink rather than back into the dishwasher drainage line.

 It's worth noting that while some people install high loops because they think air gaps are unsightly, you can buy disguised air gap fixtures, like soap dispensers that also house the dishwasher air gap.
 This is a preferable alternative to using a high loop method because it still guarantees that no wastewater will backflow into the dishwasher.